ArduPilot/ardupilot_wiki/common/source/docs/common-radio-control-calibration.rst

   - For roll, throttle and yaw channels, the green bars should move in the same direction as the transmitter's physical sticks.
   - For pitch, the green bar should move in the **opposite** direction to the transmitter's physical stick. **This is not the default for many transmitters.**
-  - If one of the green bars moves in the incorrect direction, reverse the channel in the transmitter itself.
-If it is not possible to reverse the channel in the transmitter you may reverse the channel in ArduPilot by checking the "Reversed" checkbox (Plane and Rover only).
-If the checkbox is not visible it is possible to reverse the channel by directly changing the ``RCx_REVERSED`` parameter (where "x" is the input channel from 1 to 4).
-Again, always get the bar movement directions correctly set up using the transmitter's channel reversing feature, if possible, rather than the ``RCx_REVERSED`` parameter for the channel.
+  - If one of the green bars moves in the incorrect direction, reverse the channel in the transmitter itself so that logging and outputs etc. are consistent.
+You may instead reverse the channel in ArduPilot by checking the "Reversed" checkbox (if shown), or directly changing the ``RCx_REVERSED`` parameter (where "x" is the input channel from 1 to 4).

 .. figure:: ../../../images/mp_radio_calibration.png
    :target: ../_images/mp_radio_calibration.png